Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/transport/workflow-client-server.md

 ### ClientBehaviour.cs

 You still define a `NetworkDriver` but instead of having a list of connections we now only have one.
-There is a `Done` flag to indicate when we are done, or in case you have issues with a connection, you can exit quick.
+There is a `Done` flag to indicate when we are done, or in case you have issues with a connection, you can exit quickly.

 **Filename**: [_Assets\Scripts\ClientBehaviour.cs_](samples/clientbehaviour.cs.md)